pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`shape_list_demo_3`

-This code demonstrates drawing a grid of squares efficiently using a single buffer in the Arcade library.
-It calculates points for each rectangle, adds them to a list along with corresponding colors, and then draws all squares with a single command.
-The setup method creates rectangles by iterating over x and y coordinates, calculating points, and adding them to the lists.
-The on_draw method renders the screen by clearing it, drawing rectangles from the shape list, and displaying the drawing time per frame.
-The speed improvement comes from utilizing a single drawing command for all rectangles.
+The provided example demonstrates how to efficiently draw a grid of squares using a single buffer in the Arcade library.
+By calculating the points for each rectangle and adding them to a point list, along with specifying colors for each point, all the squares are drawn with one drawing command, resulting in improved speed performance.
+This technique involves utilizing a ShapeElementList to manage and draw the shapes, demonstrating the power of optimization in drawing complex shapes efficiently in game development or graphical applications using the Arcade library in Python.

 shape_list_demo_skylines.py
 ---------------------------